rymend/MSFTImagineArchive/Stream Analytics with Machine Learning (400)/4 - Visualize/readme.md

 <a name="Exercise2"></a>
 ## Exercise 2: Build a report in Power BI ##

-Visualizations (or simply "visuals") are the primary element that make up Power BI reports and dashboards.
-In this exercise, you will use the Power BI report designer to create visuals from the database you connected to in the previous exercise, and adjust filters and aggregates to refine the way the data is displayed.
+Visualizations (or simply "visuals") are the primary element that make up Power BI reports.
+In this exercise, you will use the Power BI report designer to create visuals from the database you connected to in the previous exercise, adjust filters and aggregates to refine the way the data is displayed, and format the visuals to produce compelling output.

 1. Click **streaminglab-database** under **My Workspace** > **Datasets** in the panel on the left.
 This is the dataset that was imported when you connected to the database in the previous exercise.